Available Network Capacity Maps

 Energy Connections

-Our Distributed Energy Connection Map helps to estimate available Hosting Capacity for connecting large-scale renewable generation projects to Unison’s high-voltage (HV) network.
-By providing greater visibility of network capacity, it supports Aotearoa’s transition to sustainable energy.
+Our Distributed Energy Connection Map provides visibility of both available hosting capacity for connecting large-scale renewable generation to Unison’s high-voltage (HV) network and low-voltage (LV) visibility to support smaller connections.

-For large-scale projects, contact us early in your planning process.
-Our team will work with you and your engineering consultant to ensure your project aligns with the network requirements.
+For large-scale projects contact us early in your planning process.
+Our team will work with you and your engineering consultant to ensure your project aligns with network requirements.

 DG Hosting Capacity Information

-The DG hosting capacity map provides an estimate of the network’s remaining capacity to accommodate additional distributed generation.
-As it is based on assumptions and represents a single point in time, it should not be relied upon for detailed feasibility studies.
+The map provides indicative information about the network’s ability to accommodate additional distributed generation.
+It is based on modelling assumptions and represents a single point in time, so it should be used for early-stage planning only and not relied on for detailed feasibility studies.

 Network Spare Capacity Map